Meet our Past Double Reed Fest Clinicians

 Brigit is a graduate of Vanderbilt University (BM) and the University of Texas at Austin (DMA and MM), where she worked as the bassoon teaching assistant for four years.
 She enriches her musical life with two-stepping, painting, and curling.
 She is from Phoenix, Arizona, and she hopes to one day own a herd of alpaca.

-Longtime Chicago area freelance bassoonist Dianne Ryan is currently principal bassoon of New Philharmonic Orchestra, Elmhurst Symphony, Whiting Park Festival Orchestra, and Bach Cantata Vespers.
-She has performed with many midwestern symphonies, such as Peoria, Southwest Michigan, Northwest Indiana, Rockford, Illinois Symphony, and many more.
-In addition, Ms. Ryan has performed with pop artists such as The Beach Boys, Moody Blues, Ray Charles, Celtic Woman, Final Fantasy, and Mel Torme.
-She has toured Europe and Asia with the Chicago Chamber Orchestra and Chicago Symphonic Pops, and has been a featured soloist with New Philharmonic Orchestra and Elmhurst Symphony.
-She also enjoys playing in chamber ensembles, especially Chicago Bassoon Quartet.
+Dianne Ryan is principal bassoonist with New Philharmonic, Elmhurst Symphony, Bach Cantata Vespers, and Whiting Festival Orchestra in Indiana.
+She has performed with many midwestern orchestras such as the Symphonies of Peoria, Southwest Michigan, South Bend, Northwest Indiana, Rockford, Illinois Symphony, and many more.
+In addition, Ryan has performed on pop gigs such as The Beach Boys, Moody Blues, Ray Charles, Celtic Woman, Final Fantasy, and Mel Torme.
+She has toured Europe and Asia with the Chicago Chamber Orchestra and Chicago Symphonic Pops and has been a featured soloist with New Philharmonic and Elmhurst Symphony.
+She also enjoys playing in chamber ensembles, including the Chicago Bassoon Quartet.